Preparing for your PIP assessment

 Take someone with you for support

-You can take someone with you into the actual consultation.
+You can take someone with you into the actual assessment.
 This could be anyone who makes you feel more comfortable, like a friend, relative or carer.
 If you want, they can take part in discussions and take notes for you, and if they are over 18 they can interpret for you.

-Warning: you must go to your consultation
+Warning: you must go to your assessment

-If your PIP claim is rejected because you missed your appointment, you can challenge this decision.
+If your PIP claim is rejected because you missed your assessment, you can challenge this decision.
 You must have been given at least 7 days’ written notice of the assessment date (unless you agreed to a shorter notice period).

 The cost of the journey from your home to the assessment centre (and back again), parking and fuel can be reimbursed.
-If you take someone with you to the consultation, their travel costs can be reimbursed but only if they travel with you.
+If you take someone with you to the assessment, their travel costs can be reimbursed but only if they travel with you.
 If you need to bring young children with you because there is no one to look after them, you can claim their fares too.

 How to claim travel expenses

-You will be sent an expenses claim form and guidance along with your appointment letter.
+You'll be sent an expenses claim form and guidance along with your appointment letter.
 Be sure to keep all your tickets and receipts to send in with the claim form.